History of the International Phonetic Alphabet: 1900 IPA chart

-It was emphasized, however, that such details need not usually be repeated in transcription.
+It was emphasized, however, that once such details are supplied in the phonetic description, they need not be repeated in transcription.
 The equivalent part of the 1904 English edition said:

 [I]t must remain a general principle to leave out everything self-evident, and everything that can be explained once for all.
 This allows us to dispense almost completely with the modifiers, and with a good many other signs, except in scientific works and in introductory explanations.
 We write English fill and French fil the same way /fil/; yet the English vowel is 'wide' and the French 'narrow', and the English /l/ is formed much further back than the French.
 If we wanted to mark these differences, we should write English /fìl꭪/, French /fíl꭫/.
 But we need not do so: we know, once for all, that English short /i/ is always /ì/, and French /i/ always /í/; that English /l/ is always /l꭪/ and French /l/ always /l꭫/.